 Still need some help?

-If you still feel as though you need something to kick start your bowel movements, our nutritionist Ali’s top herbal tip is Linoforce.
-This contains linseed, coated with senna and frangula and is a licensed herbal remedy for the relief of constipation.
-Chew the granules well and take with plenty of water.
+If you still feel as though you need something for occasional constipation, our nutritionist Ali's top herbal tip is Linoforce granules 12 years plus.
+This contains linseed, coated with senna and frangula and is a licensed herbal remedy for the short-term relief of occasional constipation.
+Take with plenty of water.